tinymce/tinymce-docs/plugins/link.md

 ### `link_list`

 This option lets you specify a predefined list of links for the link dialog.
-These links will appear in a dropdown menu in the link dialog, and when clicked will auto-populate the dialog with the relevant data.
+These links are added to a drop-down list in the link dialog.
+When a list item is selected, the dialog will be populated with the relevant data.
 This is useful if your users need to regularly link to the same sources.

 There are multiple ways to specify how to get the data for the link list, but all methods rely on the returned data containing an array of link items.
 A link item is an object with a `title` and a `value`.
 For example: `{title: 'My page 1', value: 'https://www.tiny.cloud'}`.